Blazored/LocalStorage/README.md

 You can still use this package, however, you will need to manually add the JavaScript file to your Razor Components `wwwroot` folder.
 Then you will need to reference it in your `index.html`.

+Alternativly, there is a great package by [Mister Magoo](https://github.com/SQL-MisterMagoo/BlazorEmbedLibrary) which offers a solution to this problem without having to manually copy files.

 ### Installing

 You can install from Nuget using the following command: